scala/scala-lang/_posts/2024-11-19-release-notes-3.6.0.md

 This release stabilises the [SIP-64](https://docs.scala-lang.org/sips/sips/typeclasses-syntax.html) introduced as experimental in Scala 3.5.0.
 These changes provide you with the new syntax for defining type class instances.
 The goal of these changes is to simplify and narrow the syntax rules required to create a given instance.
 To name a few:

-- you can now replace the `with` keyword with `:` when defining the simple type classes,
+- you can now replace the `with` keyword with `:` when defining simple type classes,
 - context bounds can now be named and aggregated using `T : {A, B}` syntax,
-- given methods defining requring contextual arguments can now be defined and chained using value
 - conditional givens can also be defined with parameters
 - by-name givens can be defined using conditional given with empty parameters list